The Scott model of PCF in univalent type theory: Introduction

-\paragraph{The Scott model, classically.} To model PCF and its non-termination, Dana Scott introduced the Scott model \cite{Scott1993}: a type is interpreted as a directed complete poset with a least element (or dcpo with $\bot$, for short).
+\paragraph{The Scott model, classically.} To model PCF and its non-termination, Dana Scott~\cite{Scott1993} introduced the Scott model: a type is interpreted as a directed complete poset with a least element (or dcpo with $\bot$, for short).
 Concretely, PCF types are interpreted as follows.

-\begin{description} \item[Interpreting the base type $\iota$.]
-Classically, one proves that adding a least element $\bot_{\mathbb N}$ to the discrete poset $\mathbb N$ yields a dcpo with $\bot$.
-This is then the interpretation of the type $\iota$.
-This least element $\bot_{\mathbb N}$ serves as the interpretation of a term of type $\iota$ that does not compute to a numeral, like $\mathsf{fix}\,\mathsf{succ}$ from \cref{divergingcomp}. \item[Interpreting function types.]
-Functions types are interpreted by considering continuous maps (i.e.\ monotone maps that preserve directed suprema) between two dcpos with $\bot$.
-Such maps can be ordered pointwise to form another dcpo with $\bot$. \end{description}
+\paragraph*{Interpreting the base type $\iota$.} One proves that adding a least element $\bot_{\mathbb N}$ to the set $\mathbb N$ of natural numbers yields a dcpo with $\bot$, known as the \emph{flat natural numbers}.
+This is then the interpretation of the base type $\iota$.
+This least element $\bot_{\mathbb N}$ serves as the interpretation of a term of type $\iota$ that does not compute to a numeral, like \(\fix\succc\) where \(\succc\) denotes the successor map on \(\iota\).

+\paragraph*{Interpreting function types.} Function types are interpreted by considering continuous maps (i.e.\ monotone maps that preserve directed suprema) between two dcpos with $\bot$.
+Such maps can be ordered pointwise to form another dcpo with $\bot$.

-A striking feature, and the crux of the Scott model, is that every continuous map has a (least) fixed point.
+\paragraph*{} A striking feature, and the crux of the Scott model, is that every continuous map has a (least) fixed point.
 Moreover, the assignment of a continuous map to its least fixed point is continuous.
-This allows us to soundly interpret the characteristic $\mathsf{fix}$ term of PCF.
+This allows us to soundly interpret the characteristic $\fix$ term of PCF.

-The Scott model is known to be sound and computationally adequate \cite{Streicher2006}.
+The Scott model was proved sound and computationally adequate by Plotkin~\cite{Plotkin1977}.
+A modern presentation may be found in Streicher's~\cite{Streicher2006}.

-\paragraph{The Scott model, constructively.} Constructively, the interpretation of $\iota$ as above does not work: the coproduct $\natt + \unitt$ of the natural numbers type with the unit type cannot be shown to yield a dcpo with $\bot$ (cf.\ \cref{sec:constructiveissuespartiality}).

-Therefore, we work instead with the lifting monad (also known as the partial map classifier monad) from topos theory \cite{Kock1991}, which has been extended to constructive type theory \cite{ReusStreicher1999} by Reus and Streicher and recently to univalent type theory by Knapp and Escard\'o \cite{EscardoKnapp2017,Knapp2018}.
-The interpretation of $\iota$ in our constructive model will be $\lift(\natt)$, the lifting monad $\lift$ applied to the type $\natt$ of natural numbers.

-Function types are interpreted as in the classical case.
-We prove our constructive version of the Scott model to be sound and computationally adequate.